International Student Office

 No, international students are not required to take the SAT or ACT, but it is recommended, if available

-Does North American College offer conditional admission?
+Does North American University offer conditional admission?

 Is the TOEFL required for students who have earned a U.S. bachelor's degree or higher?